Doubly-weighted zero-sum constants: Introduction

-We now define the constants which we study in this article.
-Let $M$ be an $R$-module and let $A,B$ be non-empty subsets of $R$.
-We refer to $(A,B)$ as a weight-set pair.

-The constant $C_{A,B}(M)$ is the least positive integer $k$ such that any sequence in $M$ of length $k$ has an $(A,B)$-weighted zero-sum subsequence having consecutive terms.
-The constant $D_{A,B}(M)$ is the least positive integer $k$ such that any sequence in $M$ of length $k$ has an $(A,B)$-weighted zero-sum subsequence.
+Let $(A,B)$ be a weight-set pair.
+The constant $C_{A,B}(M)$ is the least positive integer $k$ such that every sequence in $M$ of length $k$ has an $(A,B)$-weighted zero-sum subsequence having consecutive terms.
+The constant $D_{A,B}(M)$ is the least positive integer $k$ such that every sequence in $M$ of length $k$ has an $(A,B)$-weighted zero-sum subsequence.